HomeBlogData Retention Policy

 Identify Legal Regulations

 Research and identify applicable legal regulations that govern the data your organization collects, stores, and handles.
-Incorporate these regulations into internal data retention and deletion policies to guarantee your organization abides by them.
-It is best to consult with your legal counsel to ensure all relevant laws are accounted for.
+Consult with your legal counsel to ensure all relevant laws are accounted for.
+Then incorporate these regulations into internal data retention and deletion policies to guarantee your organization abides by them.

 Identify Business Obligations